-{\bf Leveraging synthetic data in model training.} We adopt two approaches that effectively leverage synthetic data in model training: pre-training and fine-tuning (`PT-FT')~\cite{KBaekCVPR2022,XGuoCVPR2022,ZJinCVPR2022,SMishraCVPR2022} and progressive transformation learning (PTL)~\cite{YShenCVPR2023}.
-'PT-FT' is the most widely used transfer learning method, which involves pre-training a model on a synthetic dataset and then fine-tuning it on a real dataset. `PTL' is a recently proposed method that progressively expands the training set by repeatedly selecting subsets of synthetic data.
-Here, the selected synthetic data is first transformed to enhance realism and then added to the training set.
-Unless specified, PTL accuracies reported in this paper are obtained after the 5$^\text{th}$ PTL iteration.
-In~\cite{YShenCVPR2023}, only these two methods were effective in terms of accuracy among various methods of leveraging synthetic data for training.
+{\bf Leveraging synthetic data in model training.} We adopt two approaches: pre-training and fine-tuning (`PT-FT'), and progressive transformation learning (PTL)~\cite{YShenCVPR2023}.
+'PT-FT' is the most widely used transfer learning method, where a model is initially pre-trained on a synthetic dataset and subsequently fine-tuned on a real dataset. `PTL', a recently proposed method, progressively expands the training set by iteratively selecting subsets of synthetic data.
+Each selected subset undergoes transformations to enhance realism before being added to the training set.
+Unless specified otherwise, PTL accuracies reported in this paper are based on results after the 5$^\text{th}$ PTL iteration.
+In~\cite{YShenCVPR2023}, these two methods were found to be the most effective among various approaches for leveraging synthetic data in training.